Sujalthakur2005/CoinSight/README.md

 --------------------------------------------------------------------------------

 ⚠️ Disclaimer
-ChainSight is for informational and educational purposes only and should NOT be considered financial or investment advice.
+CoinSight is for informational and educational purposes only and should NOT be considered financial or investment advice.
 The cryptocurrency market is highly volatile and unpredictable.
 Machine Learning predictions are experimental and should not be solely relied upon for making trading decisions.
 Always conduct your own research and consult with a qualified financial professional before making any investment decisions.
-The creators of ChainSight are not responsible for any financial losses incurred from using this tool.
+The creators of CoinSight are not responsible for any financial losses incurred from using this tool.

 🤝 Contributing
 Contributions are welcome!
 If you have suggestions for improvements, new features, or bug fixes, please open an issue or submit a pull request.